mhmirza/DataMining/README.md

 # What I hope to learn?

-From the course, Data Mining, I wish to learn how to run commonly used data mining methods in R, complemented by an understanding of their advantages & disadvantages, which can be uncovered by comparing the utility of different methods through various types of assignments.
-In addition, I hope to use practical datasets to navigate through the various stages of model building such as feature selection, model evaluation and resampling to assess the performance & reliability of these methods.
+From the course, Data Mining, I wish to learn how to run commonly used data mining methods in R, along with weighing their advantages & disadvantages by comparing their utility through various types of assignments below.
+In addition, I hope to use real-world datasets to navigate through various stages of model building such as feature selection, model evaluation and resampling to assess the performance & reliability of these methods.

 # Portfolio

-Here are few of the assignments that I completed during the course of this class.
-Additional assignments can be furnished upon request.
+Here are the assignments that I completed during the course of this class.

 # Assignments